-- People buy software to solve problems, that can be making their life easier, making money or providing pleasure (don’t read too much into that =D)
+- People buy software to solve problems, make their lives more comfortable, make money, or provide pleasure (don’t read too much into that =D).

 - When we write software, we build features.

-- With the right level of abstraction, there is a common and finite set of features to be implemented in code.
+- With the right level of abstraction, there is a standard and finite set of features to be implemented in code.

-- Applications should be built by tailoring features to solve a user problem.
+- We create applications by tailoring features to solve a user problem.

-- If tailoring features have to be done by writing code, so be it, but this is very costly in terms of time and money.
+- If tailoring features requires writing code, so be it.
+But this can be very costly in terms of time and money.

 - It is preferable to tailor features through configuration.